LHNCBC/flowsheet-lhc/README.md

 See [LICENSE.md](LICENSE.md).

 ## Development
-- It depends on two projects that were forked from the original projects from github but were never got a chance to merge into the original projects.
+- It depends on forks of two third-party projects, the changes in which have not yet been submitted back to the original projects.
 See [react-sparklines](https://github.com/LHNCBC/react-sparklines-lhc), and [react-window](https://github.com/LHNCBC/react-window-lhc/tree/with-fixed-columns-and-rows)
+- By default it talks to the FHIR server at "https://lforms-fhir.nlm.nih.gov/baseR4", which URL is hard-coded in `src/stores/fhirDataStore.js`.
+- `c17.js` and `h17.js` in `src/stores` are the two hierarchy template files.
+They are not supposed to be edited manually.
+But the feature to customize the template was not implemented.
 - Run `npm run start` for a dev server.
 Navigate to `http://localhost:3000/`.
-- By default it talks to the FHIR server at "https://lforms-fhir.nlm.nih.gov/baseR4".
-It's hard-coded in src/stores/fhirDataStore.js
-- Run `npm run build` to build the project and generate a production version
+- Run `npm run build` to build the project and generate a production version.
+The LHC Flowsheet app does not have server-side code.
+The built client-side code are in the `build` directory.
+You can host it on a web server of your choice.
-- c17.js and h17.js in src/stores are the two hierarchy template files.
-They are not supposed to be edited manually.
-But the feature to customize the template was not implemented.
 - There are no tests for the code.